 - Extremely fatigued look

 2. What Causes Sunken Eyes?

-Ageing – Among the numerous challenges, the passing year’s heap upon us are those related to our skin.
+Ageing – Among the numerous challenges the passing year’s heap upon us is related to our skin.
 Even as we age, our bodies make less and less collagen for reasons that aren’t perceived.
 Therefore, our skin starts to sag, with one of the potential outcomes being sunken eyes.

 Fatigue – Few things are harder on your skin than not getting enough sleep.
 Not getting enough sleep can undermine the trustworthiness of your skin and cause sunken eyes, jowls, and more.

-Dehydration – Dehydration is one of the leading causes for most normal skin conditions and a vital contributing factor to the development of fine lines, wrinkles, and sunken eyes.
+Dehydration – Dehydration is one of the leading causes of most normal skin conditions and a vital contributing factor to the development of fine lines, wrinkles, and sunken eyes.

 UV rays – Too much sun sabotages the integrity of your skin and causes it to sag and take on a ruddy aspect.
 If you go out without skin protection and sunglasses, sunken eyes await.

 Medical conditions – Hay fever and different kinds of allergies can cause dark circles and sagging skin under the eyes.
 Likewise, sinus infections can assault your eyes from behind and make them appear sunken and dark.

 If you observe that your eyes appear a bit hollow, don’t panic.
 Remember that, as Boston Dermatologist Samuel Lin says, “Most of the time, profound set eyes are not dangerous and may simply be because of natural factors.”